Install

 • A Butler config file adapted to your specific Qlik Sense environment

-• Certificates exported from Qlik Sense Enterprise.
+• Certificates for Qlik Sense Enterprise on Windows

 What Comment